soxueren/atsd/api/network/README.md

 ## Command Validation

-To validate network received from a client, launch `netcat` utility in server mode, reconfigure the client to send data to netcat port, and dump incoming data to file:
+To validate a network received from a client, launch the `netcat` utility in server mode, reconfigure the client to send data to the netcat port, and dump incoming data to file:

 ```elm
 nc -lk 0.0.0.0 2081 > command-in.log &